 Lastly, Betterment supports fractional shares.
 What this means it that you’ll have less of your money sitting in cash here than with Wealthfront.
 Betterment can purchase 1/2 or even 1/4 of a share to make sure all of your money is invested.
-This avoids what is known as “cash drag” that can lower performance of some investment portfolios.
+This avoids what is known as “cash drag” that can lower the performance of some investment portfolios.

 Is Betterment Good For You?

-For most people the answer is yes.
+For most people, the answer is yes.
 If you want to avoid being in the majority of investors that lag the market by 2%+ each year, using an automated solution like Betterment can help.
 People who want to avoid the up-front work of building a portfolio to meet their needs will also benefit from this service.
 Someone who doesn’t want to worry about rebalancing, tax-optimization, and related investing tasks will love this option.
 I wrote this honest review because I truly believe that Betterment is the best investing option for most people.
 Not everyone, but the majority of average investors for sure.

-Hopefully you’ve found this Betterment review useful!
+Hopefully, you’ve found this Betterment review useful!
 Happy investing!

 This review is so helpful and insightful.
 Thank you so much for sharing your experience.